RAINBOW ANIMAL ASSISTED THERAPY

 There are two types of animal therapy.
 One is animal assisted activities - or visitation - which promotes a general feeling of well-being, reduces isolation and anxiety, provides recreation, and offers unconditional affection.
 Interactions with the therapy dog are low-key and usually involve such activities as petting and brushing.
 Therapy dogs can affect the physiological and psychological stress levels of the participants, lowering blood pressure, slowing a person’s heart rate, and reducing stress hormones.
 All dog therapy interactions contain elements of visitation and its benefits.

 The other type of therapy encounter, which Rainbow focuses on, is animal assisted therapy which is the utilization of animals to facilitate healing and rehabilitation in a therapeutic setting.
-The dog plays an important part in someone’s physical, social and emotional therapy activities.
+The dog plays an important part in someone’s physical, social, and emotional therapy activities.
 The therapy dog’s skills are used to meet the needs of the participants and utilize the mutually nurturing relationship between people and animals.
 These dogs require special training and work intensely with one person at a time or in small groups.
 Therapy dogs can aid in improving focus, interact with those who have difficulty communicating, encourage and aid in speech functions, and motivate physical activities.
 It’s the dog’s interaction with the participants that becomes the therapy.

 What type of ANIMAL therapy does rainbow provide?

 Rainbow focuses on animal assisted therapy, using dogs to facilitate healing and rehabilitation in a therapeutic setting.
-The dog plays an important part in someone’s physical, social and emotional therapy activities.
+The dog plays an important part in someone’s physical, social, and emotional therapy activities.

-Rainbow provides community-based animal assisted therapy services at a variety of local facilities such as hospitals, schools, park districts as well as at corporate and professional events.
+Rainbow provides community-based animal assisted therapy services at a variety of local facilities such as hospitals, schools, and park districts as well as at corporate and professional events.
 We don’t train or certify service or emotional support animals.
 Rather, our handlers and their dogs undergo special training and work intensely with one person at a time or in small groups.

 What’s the difference between a service dog and a therapy dog?